-Effective brown rust control comes from a programmed approach to mimimise any early season inoculum and from protectant sprays, since the disease is very difficult to eradicate once established in the crop.
+Effective brown rust control comes from a programmed approach to minimise any early season inoculum and from protectant sprays, since the disease is very difficult to eradicate once established in the crop.
 At T2, when brown rust is most evident, aim to spray at GS37-39 or when the flag leaf is just fully emerged.
 If brown rust is established on leaf 2 and the flag leaf isn't fully emerged at the time of spray, brown rust will colonise the new tissue because fungicides only move from leaf base to tip.
-Also, if sprays are left too late, even the best brown rust fungicide will struggle to keep difficult infections on susceptible varities under control.
+Also, if sprays are left too late, even the best brown rust fungicide will struggle to keep difficult infections on susceptible varieties under control.

 Our recommendation is to use 1L/ha of Aviator or 1.2-1.5L/ha of AscraXpro.
 These T2 Septoria and yield-building fungicides are both highly active on brown rust and do not require additional strobilurin.
-Where Aviator235Xpro or AscraXpro are not being used at T2, the addtion of rust active strobilurin is a wise precaution.
+Where Aviator235Xpro or AscraXpro are not being used at T2, the addition of rust active strobilurin is a wise precaution.

 An application of 1L/ha of Aviator235Xpro or 1.2 L/ha of AscraXpro will provide excellent control of brown rust at T2.
-If the disease is already visible at T2 then the omission of CTL and the addtion of rust active strobilurin is a wise precaution.
+If the disease is already visible at T2 then the omission of CTL and the addition of rust active strobilurin is a wise precaution.
 At T3, if brown rust is a threat, then the inclusion of tebuconazole or fluoxastrobin with an application of prothioconazole is advised.